Catch Me (TVXQ song): Music video and choreography

 The music video for "Catch Me" was directed by Jang Jae-huk.
 The dance choreography, noted for its intricacy and artistic imagery, is created by Tony Testa, who said the dance was inspired by the characters in the superhero film The Avengers, specifically the Hulk.
-In the choreography, Testa utilized the back-up dancers in a way that could show members U-Know Yunho and Max Changmin doing "superhuman" moves, such as extended arms and waves.
+In the choreography, Testa used the back-up dancers in a way that could show members U-Know Yunho and Max Changmin doing "superhuman" moves, such as extended arms and waves.
 Testa remarked that the back-up dancers in the piece were just "an emotion that represented anger".
 Testa came up with four different versions for the choreography, but all four versions were ultimately put into one performance.
 In an interview with South Korea's Asia Economy in October 2012, Yunho discussed about the choreography:

 "The final choreography has a story like a musical and features what we call a 'Mirror dance' and 'Hulk dance.'
 While Changmin and I face each other and move in the same direction as if I'm facing a mirror, our back-up dancers connect our emotions through their separate moves."

 Filming for the music video took place in August 2012 at the Ilsan Art House.
 On September 20, 2012, a teaser for the music video was released on their official YouTube channel.
 It opened with a shot of a cell, and showed solo shots of the duo.
 Yunho says "catch me if you wanna" and its electronic music picks up, inter cuts with shots of TVXQ dancing in water and mirrored sets.
 The full music video premiered on September 24, 2012.

 The dance choreography received critical acclaim.
 The dance was complimented for being innovative, epic and iconic.
 The video and dance were described to be "highly stylized" and progressive, affirming that the duo are trend-setters for K-pop.
 A dance practice video for "Catch Me" was released on September 28, which also received praises from critics and netizens.